Stillpoint-Software/hyperbee.json/README.md

 Hyperbee.Json aims to follow the RFC and to support the [JSONPath consensus](https://cburgmer.github.io/json-path-comparison) when the RFC is unopinionated.
 When the RFC is unopinionated and where the consensus is ambiguous or not aligned with our performance and usability goals, we may deviate.
 Our goal is always to provide a robust and performant library while
-strengthening our alignment with the RFC.
+strengthening our alignment with the RFC and the community.

 ## Installation